The Running Programme for Beginners 2020

 Are you interested in running but wondering where to start?
 How to avoid getting injured, being put off or discouraged?
 Come along to our presentation on 13th January.

 From Monday 20th January BRJ will be putting on its annual Beginner’s Programme which has been designed to guide and support you at every stage on the way to becoming a runner.
 The programme is based upon sound principles of running fitness and technique.
 The initial phase will be fifteen sessions progressing through walking and running with the aim of everyone achieving the initial goal of running non-stop around the 5K of the local parkrun at Hinchingbrooke Park by end of April.

 After the Easter holidays the programme will continue to increase distance and duration to achieve the tarket of running continuously for 60 minutes.
 During the summer there will be some additional coached sessions, on a Wednesday evening, at St Ives running track to improve endurance and pace.
 The ultimate goal is for the beginners to fit in with the regular Monday-night club runners by the time autumn evenings prevents running off-road.
 By now you will be equipped to progress to longer distances if you want to, the running world is your oyster…

 The training programme you will follow involves weekly meetings with the group on Monday evenings, then repeating the sessions twice independently each week.
 In previous years participants on the course arranged to meet up in smaller groups to complete these repeating sessions together, they became running buddies.
-The programme up to the end of April is available here to download.

 The most difficult part of any training programme is deciding to give it a go.
 We at the BRJ are devoted to our sports and would love you to join us and to get running.